Keeping a Life Calendar

 The second is that if you're using it as a way to monitor your healthy commitments, you'll have lots more weeks to fill in.
 On average, every hour you exercise will extend your life by seven more hours.

-Take that chart and hang it somewhere you'll see on a regular basis.
+Take that chart and hang it somewhere you'll see regularly.
 Put it on the refrigerator, beside your desk or on the door of your closet.
 You need to see it at least once a day, preferably early in the morning, so you remember to stay on track.

 Call for a FREE Consultation (305) 296-3434